- Awards & Fellowships

 The requirements for the AIM Ph.D. program are designed to offer maximal flexibility in the pursuit of interdisciplinary study while simultaneously ensuring full rigor of training.
 These requirements differ substantially from those of the Mathematics Ph.D. degree and are detailed below.
 The order of this list of requirements mirrors the order in which the requirements should be completed.

-Years bolded below refer to the candidacy stage of the Ph.D. degree, in which students are restricted to a single 3-credit lecture course per semester.
+Years bolded below refer to the candidacy stage of the Ph.D. degree.
 Candidacy must be achieved by the beginning of the fourth year of study.
+Candidates are required to enroll in 8 credits of Math 995 and may take a maximum of 4 additional credits each semester.

 * Candidacy must be achieved by the beginning of the fourth year of study.